apache/brpc/docs/cn/server.md

 // Create a baas::CredentialVerifier using Giano's API baas::CredentialVerifier verifier = CREATE_MOCK_VERIFIER(baas::sdk::BAAS_OK);

-// Create a baidu::rpc::policy::GianoAuthenticator using the verifier we just created
+// Create a brpc::policy::GianoAuthenticator using the verifier we just created
-// and then pass it into baidu::rpc::ServerOptions baidu::rpc::policy::GianoAuthenticator auth(NULL, &verifier);
+// and then pass it into brpc::ServerOptions brpc::policy::GianoAuthenticator auth(NULL, &verifier);
-baidu::rpc::ServerOptions option;
+brpc::ServerOptions option;
 option.auth = &auth;
 ```